boutine/boutine-rest-api/oauth.markdown

 # Authroization and Authentication

-Request to Boutine API must be authorized using [OAuth](http://oauth.net/) (2.0 recommended).
+Request to Boutine API must be authorized using [OAuth](http://oauth.net/).

 For non-public data, like a user's cart and user information required for checkout, 3-legged authentication is used.

-The details of the authorization process, or flow, for OAuth 2.0 is the following for 3-legged authentication:
+The details of the authorization process, or flow, for OAuth is following for 3-legged authentication:

 1. When you create an application, you need to [register](http://www.boutine.com/oauth_clients/) it with Boutine.
 Boutine then provides you with a Consumer key and secret.